swift-server/swift-aws-lambda-runtime/Examples/Deployment/README.md

   ./scripts/serverless-remove.sh
   ```

-The script will ask you which sample Lambda you wish to remove from the previous depolyment.
+The script will ask you which sample Lambda you wish to remove from the previous deployment.